 - A design-centric tee featuring cool graphics that capture the mood of your music

-Find a custom apparel printing service that offers flexible options for designing and selling your merch.
-For instance, Bonfire lets users place direct orders of their customized merch, open online crowdfunding-style campaigns, or even open their own Storefront to promote all their different designs in one place:
+Pro tip – find a custom apparel printing service that offers flexible options for designing and selling your merch.
+For instance, Bonfire lets you place a direct order of your customized merch, create exclusive merch drops with short run campaigns, launch evergreen campaigns that your fans can always buy from, and you open an storefront to promote all your different designs in one place.

 Posters are a great way to show off your band’s style while raising some funds.
 If you already produce posters to distribute to the venues you play at, print off a set of extras to offer the next time you set up your merch table.